bzminer/bzminer/README.md

   --nvidia INT                Mine with Nvidia devices (0 = false, 1 = true, 1 is default)
   --amd INT                   Mine with AMD devices (0 = false, 1 = true, 1 is default)
   --intel INT                 Mine with Intel devices (0 = false, 1 = true, 1 is default)
+  --cpu INT                   Mine with CPU (0 = false, 1 = true, 0 is default).
+Certain algos such as warthog will automatically enable cpu devices
+  --disable_cpu_metrics       Disable cpu metrics. cpu metrics can have a small overhead, also if crashing early try setting this to 1. default is 0
   --disable_opencl            Disable OpenCL.
 Useful for BzMiner crashing during startup due to AMD drivers.
   --nvidia_opencl             Enable Nvidia opencl device enumeration -w TEXT ...
 Wallet Address.
 If algorithm requires more than one address, list them same as -p